Margaret Clement (missing person): Disappearance

 Threats, kidnapping, and family trouble were a blight on the closing days of Clement's life, culminating in the killing of her dog, Dingo.
-Clement found the dog with its throat cut one morning in March 1952, shortly before her disappearance, a killing she attributed to her enemies.
+Clement found the dog with its throat cut one morning in March 1952, shortly before her disappearance, a killing she attributed to unknown "enemies".

 Clement was last seen on May 21, 1952, with the alarm being raised several days later by Esme Livingstone.
 Family, neighbours, and wider residents of the district were convinced that Clement had met with foul play, believing that she knew the swamp surrounding her home and the wider district too well for the disappearance to be accidental.

 Hundreds of people, perhaps enticed by the old rumours of buried treasure, were involved in the initial search for Clement in the week following the discovery of her disappearance, but the icy swamp waters, driving rain, and harsh gales hampered their efforts and no sign of her was recovered before the search was called off.
 Police returned to look for her remains for some time as the property was re-cleared and re-drained by the Livingstones over the coming months and years.

 Clement was formally presumed dead by the Supreme Court in 1954.